 In this example, we will protect the file 'secure.html.'
 This is done by modifying the .htaccess statement as follows:

 <Files secure.html> AuthType Basic AuthName "Restricted Area" AuthUserFile "/home/[username]/.htpasswds/public_html/passwd" require valid-user </Files>

 This can also be used to protect multiple individual files in a directory.
 The method is very similar.
 However, this time use Apache’s

 FilesMatch directive.
 This allows us to list as many files as needed:

 <FilesMatch "(secure\.html)|(secure\.txt)"> AuthType Basic AuthName "Restricted Area" AuthUserFile "/home/[username]/.htpasswds/public_html/passwd" Require valid-user </FilesMatch>

-- On the Password Directories page, scroll down and under Create user, add a username in the the username box.
+- On the Password Directories page, scroll down and until you see Create user.
+Add a username in the provided text box.